victordomingos/Count-files/README.md

 .txt, .py, .html, .css) and the total number of files found.
 Any hidden files or folders are ignored by default.

 Supported operating systems: Linux, Mac OS, Windows.
+It may also be used on iOS (iPhone/iPad) using the [StaSh](https://github.com/ywangd/stash) command-line in the Pythonista 3 app.

 ![Count-files screenshot](https://user-images.githubusercontent.com/18650184/39443000-1bd83b62-4cab-11e8-9942-242ba29232d7.png)